Board of Directors

 Heather was the Guest Producer of the 29th annual Victoria Fringe Festival and then immediately moved into the Artist-In-Residence position with Pacific Opera Victoria where she was the Assistant Director on Otello, Mary’s Wedding, The Barber of Seville, A Midsummer Night’s Dream, and La Voix Humaine.
 Leaving her residency at Pacific Opera Victoria, Heather became the Artist-In-Residence for the Icelandic Opera where she was the Assistant Director on the award-winning production of Eugene Onegin.
 During the pandemic, Heather focused her attention on her community and creating safe and inclusive opportunities for artists to create, work, and feel supported.
 She is thrilled to join the Broken Rhythms board of directors so she can more officially cheer from the rooftops for this fabulous company.

-John Manson: Vice President/Treasurer
+John Manson: Vice President

-John has been a Broken Rhythms board member since 2021, starting as a Member-at-Large, later moving into the Treasurer role, and now stepping into the Vice President position as well.
+John has been a Broken Rhythms board member since 2021, starting as a Member-at-Large, later moving into the Treasurer role, and has now stepping into the Vice President position.
 He has been active in various segments of Victoria’s arts community for over 15 years, including visual arts, writing, dance, and theatre.
 John found his love of dance later in life and has been training at Raino Dance since 2014.
-In addition to his involvement with a range of other local dance studios, he has performed with several theatre companies in Victoria including VOS Musical Theatre and Gotta Getta Gimmick.

 Currently, John works for the Ministry of Health in the Corporate Services Division.
 He recently completed a Diploma of Public Administration through Camosun College.
 John is thrilled to be part of the Broken Rhythms Board of Directors and greatly enjoys volunteering with this organization that he deeply admires and appreciates.

-Meghan Baerg: Board Member
+Meghan Baerg: Treasurer

 Meghan joined the dance community in 2019 and, although a late bloomer to the arts, has truly found her passion for the creativity, beauty and physicality of dance.
 Originally from Quebec, Meghan moved to Victoria in 1998 where she fell in love with the city and realized she could go no further west.